lxRbckl/Project-Borg/README.md

 ## Project Borg
 > Document data of biased roulette wheels and visualize it with MatPlotLib.
+Spring 2019.

 ### Installation
 ```